quantumghent/quantumghent.github.io/_pages/research.md

 The advent of the theory of entanglement and of tensor networks has allowed to revisit the foundations on which the renormalization group is build, and has allowed to reinvigorate the quest for constructing renormalization group flows in real-space coordinates as opposed to momentum-space coordinates.
 Working in real-space is indeed the natural framework for dealing with strongly correlated systems, and the key in unraveling such real-space flows has been the mapping of the entanglement structure of the related quantum states. <br>
 For the case of classical statistical mechanical models, this has led to a wealth of new computationally efficient RG schemes, most notably the tensor renormalization group (TRG) of Levin and Nave, and its more powerful but also conceptually more satisfying variants such as HOTRG and TNR (Tensor Network Renormalization) of Evenbly and Vidal.
 An active research program in the Quantum Group @ Ugent involves the theoretical analysis of those methods and the construction of alternative RG schemes such as TNR+ which allows to link the tensor network flows to the Wilson flows of Hamiltonians.<br>
 For the quantum case, Guifre Vidal has introduced the Multiscale Entanglement Renormalization Ansatz (MERA), which provides an entanglement skeleton for describing critical theories in the Schrodinger picture.
-We have been studying how the underlying entanglement structure of MERA can be intimately linked to that one of matrix product operators describing thermal states, and have been devising novel numerical variational methods based on Grassmann manifolds to optimize MERA.<br>
+We have been studying how the underlying entanglement structure of MERA can be intimately linked to that one of matrix product operators describing thermal states, and have been devising novel numerical variational methods based on Grassmann manifolds to optimize MERA.
+We have also introduced a version of MERA that works directly in the continuum, the continuous MERA, and a big challenge is to turn this version into a robust and efficient variational method.<br>